 And Abram said to his father, Dost thou not know that the king thinketh to slay me, and to annihilate my name / fame, witness, for the second time from the earth by the advice of his wicked counsellors?
 [Sound familiar?]
 Now whom hast thou here all the people…Now therefore hearken to my voice, and let us arise and go to the land of Canaan, out of the reach of injury from Nimrod; and serve thou the Lord who created thee in the earth and it will be well with thee; and cast away all the vain things which thou pursuest…And Terah hearkened to the voice of his son Abram, and Terah did all that Abram said, for this was from the Lord.”
 (Jasher 12)

 The reason Abram would lead his followers to Canaan is spelled out in the text.
-Like Moses leading his followers back to Canaan – to serve the LORD God.
+Like Moses leading his followers to the same land of Canaan – to serve the Lord God.

-Recall that in ancient times the head of a tribe or nation was both political and religious authority.
+Recall that in ancient times the head of a tribe or nation was both social and religious authority.

-The documentation of Abram “the Hebrew“ establishes that when Abram left his ethnic Chaldean nation in Nimrod’s multinational empire he joined the only nation / clan reported to worship the one true God, his [Great-grand]father Eber’s existing band of Hebrews.
+The documentation of Abram “the Hebrew” establishes that when Abram left his ethnic Chaldean nation in Nimrod’s multinational empire he joined the only nation / clan reported to worship the one true God, his (great-grand) father Eber’s existing band named, after him, the Hebrews.